iewaij/data-analytics-bank-marketing/docs/content/04_feature_engineering.md

 ```

 ## Feature Engineering in Practice
-During our project, we implement different feature engineering strategies inside a function `dttransform()`.
+During our project, we implement different feature engineering strategies, such as target encoding and cyclic encoding, inside a function `dttransform()`.
 Each strategy can be called by passing its corresponding parameters and put into a preprocessing pipeline as demonstrated in the following code.

 ```python
 drop_features = ["age",